dineshkumar02/ptor/README.md

 ### Local
 Quick test performed between the two local instance, where primary and repo instances are running local.
 The `ptor` tool is also running local.

-Here, we restarted the local `primary` instance manually to mimic the `failover/switchover`.
+Here, we restarted the local `primary` instance to mimic the `failover/switchover`.

 [![asciicast](https://asciinema.org/a/2MRLVcmL2cm7V4eWCtM9rj0Yf.svg)](https://asciinema.org/a/2MRLVcmL2cm7V4eWCtM9rj0Yf)